SEA6153/Basic-YouTube-Project/README.md

 // It's basically YouTube home screen project.
-// It's written by HTML/CSS with using Eclipse ide.
+// It's wrote with HTML/CSS with using Eclipse ide.